Things to do in Luxembourg on a day trip

 Day trip from Brussels to Luxembourg city

-Brussels is the closest major European city to access Luxembourg.
-You can take a 2.5 hour train ride from Brussels to Luxembourg.
-That means you will spend about 5-6 hours travelling and will get around 3-4 hours in Luxembourg city.
+Brussels is the closest major European city from which to access Luxembourg easily.
+You can take a 2.5-hour train ride from Brussels to Luxembourg City.
+That means you’ll spend around 5–6 hours commuting in total, leaving you with 3–4 hours to explore Luxembourg — which is just enough to soak in the highlights.

 What is the best way to get around Luxembourg?